How to Make a Low Ceiling Look Higher? Top Expert Insights

 Low furniture

-If you can replace some furniture with low, horizontal pieces, you’ll maximize the apparent height of the room.
+If you can replace some furniture with low, horizontal pieces, you’ll maximise the apparent height of the room.
 An added benefit is that you’ll achieve greater window views and increase natural light for a more spacious appearance too.

 Use tall bookshelves